Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/Deploy-Azure-Kubernetes-Cluster.md

 ### Exercise 2: Connect to the Cluster

+In this exercise, we connect to an AKS cluster.
+We start by opening the Cloud Shell in the Azure portal, select PowerShell, and set up a storage account if necessary.
+We then configure the connection to our Kubernetes cluster and verify it by checking the cluster nodes to ensure they are ready.

 1. In the Azure portal click on **Cloud Shell**, open it with the **>_** button on the top of the Azure portal and select `PowerShell`.

     ![](../images/select-powershell.png)